 Encourage Professional Help

 Dependence is a medical issue that nearly always needs treatment by a specialist.
 This is why convincing your friend to go and consult a doctor, therapist, or an alcohol/substance abuse specialist should be the most impactful thing you do.
 Sometimes suggest helping them gather information about the treatments available, visiting them at a doctor’s appointment, or helping them in making decisions to enroll in a rehab center.
-It is also important to reinforce to them that it is okay to ask for help as this is they are empowering themselves.
+For instance, if your friend prefers a more upscale environment during recovery, a luxury drug rehab center can provide high-end amenities like private rooms, gourmet meals, and spa services, along with personalized care from a dedicated team of therapists and counselors, while maintaining a focus on effective treatment and healing.

 Take Care of Yourself